 - Am I the owner of a business?

 - Is there any kind of legacy I’d like to leave, as either a gift to charity or an inheritance for my family?

-If you answer yes to any of these questions, you may want to consider buying life insurance.
-Though not everyone needs the financial coverage life insurance provides, people in any of the above circumstances are good candidates for it.
-If that’s you, you can use a life insurance policy to ensure that your death won’t leave behind a financial burden.
+If you answer "yes" to any of these questions, you may want to consider buying life insurance.
+Although not everyone needs the financial coverage life insurance provides, people in any of the above circumstances are good candidates for it.
+If that’s you, you can use a life insurance policy to ensure your death won’t leave behind a financial burden.